A Beginner's Guide to Usability Testing

 When should you do usability testing?

-Usability testing often happens towards the end of the product development process and is seen as a way to “catch bugs” in the product.
+Usability testing often happens towards the end of the product development process and is seen as a way to 'catch bugs' in the product.
 That's not usability testing, that's QA.
-Usability testing needs to happen at a point where you can not just learn how usable your product is, but when you can take those learnings and make improvements so that your product is more usable.
+Usability testing needs to happen regularly, at times where you can learn how usable your product is, and take those learnings to make improvements so your product is more intuitive.

 Product tip ✨